 Step 2: Multiple Jobs or Spouse Employment

-You’ll need to complete this section only if you have more than one job, or your spouse is also employed.
+You’ll need to complete this section if you have more than one job, or your spouse is employed and you file jointly.
 If neither situation applies, you can skip this step.

 But if either applies, you’ll need to jump down to Page 3 of the W-4 form, and complete Step 2(b) – Multiple Jobs Worksheet.
 However, be aware that completing this section only helps you to better estimate your tax liability as a result of having a second job.
 You’ll still need to complete a W-4 form for each job you or your spouse hold.

 For the moment, let’s assume either situation applies – multiple jobs or your spouse works.